 Distributors are companies that are authorized to distribute products in a determined graphical area.

-They will then sell direct to large clients or use wholesale or retail as appropriate.
+They will then sell directly to large clients or use wholesale or retail as appropriate.

-They buy the product and sell it onto other wholesalers or direct to retailers.
+They buy the product and sell it to other wholesalers or directly to retailers.

 Retail sell the product direct to the end consumer.
 They can acquire the product via any or through all of the above channels depending on their activity, their location or product type.

 Retail takes two forms, independent stores that have one or a few outlets and retail multiples which may have many outlets over a large geographical area.

 Franchising is the process of a set formula being applied by the franchisee that has been set up, tried, tested and proven by the franchisor.